cmu-db/benchbase/README.md

 ## Known Issues

 ### Cockroach DB

+My first priority is simply getting this code working against CockroachDB.
+No work has been put in to optimizing either the Database or the configurations for performance.

 | Benchmark | Config | Load | Run | Notes |
 | -------------| ------------- | ------------- | ------------- | ------------- |